ingrammicro/puzzle-publisher/README.md

 ### Retina Images

 By default it will show 2x images for high pixel density screens.
 To turn this off uncheck `Export retina images` in Settings and re-export the page.

+### Special magic string in layer names
+@MainBackground@: a shape layer background color will be used as a default color for browser pages
+@SiteIcon@: an image layer will be rendered as site icon for mockups